pktgen/fgen/docs/guides/linux_gsg/linux_gsg.rst

    sudo ethtool -N <devname> flow-type udp4 dst-port <dport> action <qid>
    sudo ip link set dev <devname> up

-Instruct ``cndpfwd`` to receive, count, and drop all packets on the previously configured queue.
-To configure ``cndpfwd``, edit the examples/cndpfwd/fwd.jsonc configuration file.
+Instruct ``fgenfwd`` to receive, count, and drop all packets on the previously configured queue.
+To configure ``fgenfwd``, edit the examples/fgenfwd/fwd.jsonc configuration file.
 Make sure the "lports" section has the same netdev name and queue id for which the ethtool filter is configured.
 Make sure the "threads" section has the correct "lports" configured.
 Then launch the application, specifying the updated configuration file.

 .. code-block:: console

-   sudo ./builddir/examples/cndpfwd/cndpfwd -c examples/cndpfwd/fwd.jsonc drop
+   sudo ./builddir/examples/fgenfwd/fgenfwd -c examples/fgenfwd/fwd.jsonc drop

-Installation of CNDP requirements using Ansible
+Installation of FGEN requirements using Ansible
 -----------------------------------------------

-CNDP provides an Ansible playbook to install all CNDP dependencies and setup the CNDP env.
+FGEN provides an Ansible playbook to install all FGEN dependencies and setup the FGEN env.

-Though CNDP can run on many distributions and kernels, the preferred environment is for an Ubuntu 20.04 installation.
+Though FGEN can run on many distributions and kernels, the preferred environment is for an Ubuntu 20.04 installation.
 This is chosen as its the most recent LTS version, and the kernel can be updated from the package manager to one which natively supports many AF_XDP features.